traktuner/networkShareMounter/README.md

 Feel free to contact us for ideas, enhancements or bug reports at [rrze-mac@fau.de](rrze-mac@fau.de).

-`Provided with ❤️ by your FAUmac team`
+`Developed with ❤️ by your FAUmac team`